THE HUB MODEL

-RaY believes that harm reduction is critical for the wellbeing of youth and to building strong and trusting relationships with youth on the streets.
+We believe that harm reduction is critical for the wellbeing of youth, resulting in building strong, trusting relationships with youth on the streets.

-Non-judgmental care means that our staff do not judge the situations of others and deliver services in such a way that is accepting, genuine, and empathetic.
-RaY staff work to develop trusting and respectful relationships with participants.
+Non-judgmental care means that our staff does not judge the situations of others while delivering services in an accepting, genuine, and empathetic way.
+RaY staff works to develop trusting and respectful relationships with participants.
 As youth who experience homelessness or street entrenchment face numerous challenges that can lead to personal vulnerability, unsafe or unhealthy decision making, providing non-judgmental care is essential to helping promote an individual’s mental, physical, emotional and spiritual health.
-The relationships between staff and participants is built upon a foundation which allows the participant to speak openly and honestly about their circumstances, and the service delivery response work to help promote self-dignity, respect, and ensure the participant feels safe and supported the entire way.
+The relationships between staff and participants is built upon a foundation which allows the participant to speak openly and honestly about their circumstances, making the service delivery responses work to help promote self-dignity, respect, and ensure the participant feels safe and supported the entire way.

 Trauma Response allows participants to work through different phases of their trauma and/or substance use by adapting the environment to establish a sense of physical and emotional safety in individuals.
 Trauma responsiveness anticipates that our participants have experienced trauma and seeks to implement strengths-based interventions that will support each individual’s recovery.
 Through pro-active recognition of trauma related challenges, this approach shifts the intervention parameters from trauma informed to trauma responsive and is adopted throughout the entire agency.